swozzy/tic-tac-toe/README.md

 2. Click the "Download Python 3.9.X" button
 3. Open the downloaded file
 4. Proceed through the installation
-5. Open a terminal and execute the "python --version" command to ensure that you installed the latest version.
+5. Open a terminal and execute the "python --version" command to ensure that you installed the latest version

 * #### Installing Necessary Libraries
+   * TEST

 * #### Downloading Github Code
   * Location of main function:
   * Which branch to run the game: